Cosmic-ray antiproton excess from annihilating tensor dark matter: Introduction

-For the values of $M\in [62.470,62.505] \text{ GeV}$ and the correlated values $g_{s}(M) \in [0.98,1.01]\times 10^{-3}$, we get $\langle \sigma v_r \rangle $ of the order of the thermal cross section for the annihilation into a fermion pair.
-Fermion pairs (quark and leptons) produced in the annihilation of TDM hadronize (in the case of quark jets) or decay into hadronic states (in the case of leptons) producing other particles, including antiprotons.
-This signal could be sizable enough to be detected on Earth by any of the current anti-matter measuring experiments, including PAMELA and AMS-02.
-Annihilation into $\bar{b}b$ is expected to play a major role in the antiproton production, but there could also be important contributions from the $\bar{c}c$ and $\tau^{+}\tau^{-}$ channels.
+For the values of $M$ compatible with the gamma ray excess described above, we can have TDM annihilation into two fermions, which in turn travel through the interstellar medium (ISM), propagate and hadronize to generate other products, including antiprotons.
+This signal could potentially be sizable enough to be detected on Earth by any of the current anti-matter measuring experiments, including PAMELA and AMS-02.
+Annihilation into $\bar{b}b$ is expected to play a major role in the antiproton production, but there could be also contributions from the $\bar{c}c$ and $\tau^{+}\tau^{-}$ channels, The results obtained so far for TDM phenomenology encouraged us to carry out the corresponding calculations whose results are presented in this paper.

-In this paper we explore the possibility that the antiproton excess be explained by antiproton production in the annihilation of TDM.
 Our work is organized as follows.
-In the next section we calculate the antiproton and proton cosmic-ray spectrum in the galaxy using standard methods, reproduce results in the literature for the production of antiprotons from standard sources and confirm an excess of antiprotons with $E_{K}$ around $10-20 ~GeV$.
-In section III, we include the contribution from TDM annihilation into fermions.
-We fit the obtained flux to AMS-02 data and compare the corresponding $\chi^{2}$ to the analogous results without TDM contributions to check if there is a clear preference for TDM annihilation contributions.
-Our conclusions are given in Section IV.
+In the next section we calculate the antiproton and proton cosmic-ray spectrum in the galaxy using standard methods and reproduce results in the literature for the production of antiprotons from standard sources.
+In section 3, we include the contribution from TDM annihilation into fermions.
+The resulting fits are compared to the results without TDM contributions to assess if there is a clear preference for TDM annihilation from the AMS-02.
+Our conclusions are given in section 4.